drstearns/tutorials/src/es6/index.md

 nums.sort((n1, n2) => n1 - n2);
 ```

 These are officially known as **lambda functions**, though some developers refer to them as "arrow functions."
-Essentially, you leave off the `function` keyword, and if your function returns the result of an expression, you can omit the `{ }` as well and just include the expression you want evaluated and returned.
+Essentially, you leave off the `function` keyword, and if your function returns the result of an expression, you can omit the `{ }` around the function body, as well as the `return` keyword.
+Just put the expression you want evaluated and returned on the right side of the `=>` (as shown above).

 If your function takes only one parameter, you can also leave off the `()` around the parameters: